TimoFreiberg/typestate-post/typestate-rust.md

 The motivation behind an unusually type-safe path handling library, written in Haskell (which blew my mind at the time): https://chrisdone.com/posts/path-package/

+---

+[^state-type-change]: The same verbose workaround is required in Kotlin.
+Haskell does not have the same issue, mostly because there's